 Progressive strengthening with hand therapy

-Return to most activities, full recovery by 4-6 months
+Return to most activities; full recovery typically by 4–6 months

 Some TFCC tears, particularly acute peripheral tears, may heal with immobilization alone.
 A period of splinting and activity modification is often tried before considering surgery.
 Surgery is typically recommended when conservative treatment does not provide adequate relief.